koalaman/shellcheck/README.md

 ## Reporting bugs

-Please use the Github issue tracker for any bugs or feature suggestions:
+Please use the GitHub issue tracker for any bugs or feature suggestions:

 https://github.com/koalaman/shellcheck/issues

 ## Contributing

-Please submit patches to code or documentation as Github pull requests!
+Please submit patches to code or documentation as GitHub pull requests!

 Contributions must be licensed under the GNU GPLv3.
 The contributor retains the copyright.